sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 <img src="diff.png" style="width: 100%">

 Although tracing naturally solves the reachability problem accurately, it requires to traverse over a static graph and therefore suspend the whole program.
 On the other hand, reference counting is done incrementally along with each pointer assignment and collect.
-However, it brings unnecessary overhead when the pointers are changed often and it does not collect cycles of garbages.
+However, it brings unnecessary overhead when the pointers are changed often and it does not collect cycles of garbage.
 Thus people proposed more complicated algorithms based on different hypotheses, such as deferred reference counting, generational garbage collection, etc.

 ## Tracing & Reference Counting are Duals